-If you’ve been hanging around NaturallyCurly.com for any amount of time, you’ve no doubt noticed the pictures some curlies have chosen to share with us.
-The pictures they share always prove to be a source of inspiration!
-For some of you, though, these pictures lead to major hair envy because you can’t quite get your hair to look that way, even though you supposedly have the same hair type as the curly in a picture.
-So why won’t your hair do the same thing?
+You find someone online who identifies as the same curl pattern as you–so why won’t your hair do the same thing theirs does?
 Why does your hair seem to have no definite curl pattern?
 Maybe your hair does have a curl pattern, or three patterns that are just all over your head.
 You may even have hair that’s straight at the roots and only curls somewhere from the middle on downward.
 Is there anything you can do about this?

 Before addressing what you can do to get more defined curls, it will help to explore some of the things that may be causing this lack of curl definition.

-- Transition: If you’re transitioning after years of relaxers and haven’t done a big chop, then most of your hair is post-relaxer hair.
-The chemically relaxed hair is straighter than it would be naturally, so your natural curl pattern may show up at the roots or in places where it was under-processed during a relaxer.
-This leads to hair with two or three curl patterns.
+- Transitioning: If you are transitioning after years of relaxers and have not done a big chop yet, most of your hair is still post-relaxer hair.
+The ends may be chemically straightened while your natural texture may show up at the roots.
+This usually leads to hair with two or three curl patterns.

-- Hair Length: Simply put, long hair weighs more than short hair.
+- Hair Length: Long hair weighs more than short hair.
 Therefore, it makes sense that the sheer length of your hair is what’s pulling it and causing it to be straighter near the roots.
-This is even more likely if you have thick hair.
+This is even more likely if you have thick and fine hair.

-- Nature: If you’ve never done a relaxer (or you’ve chopped off all of the damaged hair) and your hair is on the short side, yet you still have hair with different curl patterns throughout, that could just be the way your hair grows naturally.
-Don’t despair, though!
-Our tips for getting a more defined pattern might work for you as well!
+- Nature: If you have never received a relaxer, or chopped off all of the damaged hair and your hair is on the short side, yet you still have hair with different curl patterns throughout, that could just be the way your hair grows naturally.
+Many people have multiple curl patterns and porosities throughout their head naturally.

-- Braiding or Twisting: If you have type 4 hair, you may not be able to get curl definition without braiding, twisting or doing bantu knots.
-You can do this on wet or dry hair.
+- Braiding or Twisting: You may not be able to get maximum definition and “clumping” without braiding, twisting or doing bantu knots.
 Add your favorite leave-in or twisting product and divide hair into smaller sections all over your head, two-strand twisting, braiding or twisting into a bantu knot for each section.
-Leave it in over night or until its completely dry, then take it out and carefully separate each section for great curl definition!
+Leave it in overnight or until it is completely dry, then take it out and carefully separate each section for great curl definition!

-- Clipping: Clipping is a technique many curlies know and love!
-It’s simple and you may even be able to do it as part of a wash-and-go technique if your hair isn’t super porous.
+- Clipping: Clipping is simple and you may even be able to do it as part of a wash-and-go technique if your hair is not super porous.
 Clipping will help lift your hair at the roots and can create an artificial “curl,” which will give your hair more volume.

-- Pumping: You may have heard of scrunching, but you can take this technique to the next level by pumping those fistfuls of hair!
-When you scrunch, you gather a chunk of your hair in your hands and hold it and then you release it.
-With pumping, you literally squeeze those handfuls of hair several times (for some reason, eight times seems to be the magic number) before releasing it.
+- Scrunching: When you scrunch, you gather a chunk of your hair in your hands and hold it and then you release it.
+With scrunching, you literally squeeze those handfuls of hair several times before releasing it.